Under the Defense Base Act, contractors who meet any of the following criteria may be eligible for benefits whether you are a U.S. Citizen, or not:

 - Individuals who perform work on behalf of the USO or any other organization or business entity that provides welfare and moral support to the military overseas.

-It is also important to note that in zones of hostility, such as Iraq, Syria, Afghanistan, Syria, and others, you have 24-hour coverage.
-This means that nearly all injuries are covered while contractors are working in these areas.
-For instance, injuries sustained in the gym, injuries sustained in the living quarters or riding a bicycle are all covered by the DBA.
+It is also important to note that in zones of hostility, such as Iraq, Syria, Afghanistan, Syria, and others, you have 24-hour DBA coverage.
+This means that nearly all injuries are covered under the Defense Base Act while contractors are working in these areas.
+For instance, injuries sustained in the gym, injuries sustained in the living quarters or riding a bicycle, are all covered by the DBA.
+Workers injured in Kuwait, Qatar and on all other military bases are also eligible for DBA benefits.

 I have represented injured workers of all types, including: